dishadas168/Misogyny-in-Reddit--An-Analysis/Reddit Misogynist Posts Analysis/README.md

 ![img11](images/img11.png)

-The figure below can be interpreted to show that high number of comments and low score shows that the post received a lot of downvotes.
-- Posts having lesser score than the number of comments generally have a high percentage of misogynous words (0.2% - 0.5%)in the comments section
+The figure below can be interpreted to show that there is a huge portion of posts that received a lot of downvotes.
+This can be seen from a non-significant crowding in the top left section of the chart.
+Posts having lesser score than the number of comments generally have a high percentage of misogynous words (0.2% - 0.5%)in the comments section.

 ![img12](images/img12.png)